 [YOUR CLINIC NAME] employs [#] Medical Office Assistants, [and # of other employees].
-The clinic organizational chart can be found in section 1.6 of this Toolkit.
+The clinic organizational chart can be found in Toolkit Section 1.6.

 [YOUR CLINIC NAME] also contracts with the following positions or companies: